Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 • Data storytelling

-There is overlap between these categories, and you can absolutely play in more than one from post to post or even within the same post.
+There is overlap between these categories, and you can absolutely play in more than one — from post to post or even within the same piece of thought leadership content.
 Data can inform top-tier industry analysis.
-A strong counter-narrative opinion often goes hand in hand with the personal story that led you to arrive at that opinion.
+A strong counter-narrative opinion often goes hand in hand with the personal story that led you to that opinion.

-But each of these inputs, on its own, is plenty to generate high-quality thought leadership content.
+But again and again, our work developing ghostwritten thought leadership at Animalz has proven that each of these inputs on its own is plenty to generate high-quality thought leadership content.

 1. Counter-Narrative Opinions